ka-tasin/dream-jobs/README.md

 # Dream Jobs

 **Dream Jobs** is a full-stack job platform that connects **employers** and **job seekers**.
-This repository includes both the frontend (`client/`) and backend (`server/`) — with the backend being the core logic layer, designed for scalability, modularity, and clean architecture.
+This repository includes both the frontend (`client/`) and backend (`server/`) — with the backend being the core logic layer, designed for scalability, and clean architecture.

 ---